renners7777/100-days-of-code/log.md

 Day 6 of #100DaysOfCode.
 I have been Learning to Learn on Coursera specifically covering concepts such as chunking, retrieval practice, overlearning, interleaving, active recall, spaced repetition and so on.
 Using Anki for spaced repetition.

+Day7: Had a productive day today.
+Completed "Learning to Learn" coursera course.
+Then I started ShayHowe HTML/CSS learning and started following along with the website practice to put learning into practice - using VS Code.
+Keeping on with Anki too.
+I need to learn VIM properly to keep my hands/wrists in good working order!

 **Link(s) to work**
 https://codepen.io/renners7777/pen/ExQPdoE - freecode camp survey form not completed yet!
 19/07/22 - https://codepen.io/renners7777/pen/XWERRvp - Class02 #100Devs brownie.html.